Why should you choose My Green Lighting?

 All of our low energy fittings meet the demands of Part L of the building regulations, or the Code for Sustainable homes that require dedicated low energy lighting to be installed.

 Everywhere!
-This might not always be possible as there are still a few limitations to the way the systems work.
+This might not always be possible as there are still a few limitations to the way the systems work but we have solutions for most applications.

 A low energy light fitting is installed in exactly the same way as any other light fitting.
 You don't need any extra wiring or equipment.